Be Sure to Inspect the Cables for Damage Before Lubing Them

 If you don't yet have a way to lube the cables, you should definitely add a cable luber to your arsenal of tools, as these make lubing the cables much easier than other less favourable methods.

-What Should I Use for A Cable Lubricant?
+What Do I Use for A Motorcycle Cable Lubricant?

 If you're not sure of what the best product is for lubing the cables on a dirt bike, there are products which are designed specifically for this but they are generally hard to find and are usually of a small quantity (6.25 oz).
 We've found silicone spray to be a much more readily available lubricant which we highly recommend using.